L-1 Visa Extension or Renewal | How to Extend Your L-1 Stay

 From L-1 Visa to Green Card

-If you are aiming to change your visa status from L-1A to EB-1C green card, your employer will first need to submit a Petition for Alien Worker (I-140 form) to the USCIS.
-Assuming priority dates are current, your employer can jointly file for your adjustment of status.
-If you (the applicant) are living outside the U.S., you must wait for your I-140 to be approved through consular processing.
+If you aim to change your visa status from L-1A to EB-1C green card, your employer will first need to submit a Petition for Alien Worker (I-140 form) to the USCIS.
+If you are in the U.S. and your priority date is current, you can file Form I-485, Application to Adjust Status, at the same time (concurrently) as the I-140.
+If you are outside of the U.S. your case will continue through consular processing after your I-140 is approved.

-For those on L-1B status, you will be required to go through the PERM Labor Certification process.
-You’ll then need to file for your green card under EB2 or EB3 status depending on your eligibility.
+For individuals on L-1B status, the path to a green card normally involves the PERM Labor Certification process followed by the I-140 under the EB-2 or EB-3, depending on your eligibility.
 A qualified immigration attorney can help you determine which option is most appropriate.

 L1 Visa Extension Fees